 It is a legal requirement to report certain accidents and incidents under the RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.

 All have legal duties under RIDDOR that require you to report and record some work-related accidents by the quickest means possible.

-It is very important to ensure that accidents are reported - not only because it is a legal requirement but to ensure that is properly investigated and that any problems do not happen again.
+It is very important that accidents are reported.
+Not only because it is a legal requirement but to ensure that any accidents are investigated fully and that any problems do not happen again.